One Hundred Nine

 One Hundred Twelve

-It’s late when we arrive, switching drivers between me and Zero helped, we all got a chance to nod off for a few hours.
+It’s late when we arrive, switching drivers helped, we got a chance to nod off for a few hours.
 Zero goes straight to the house, I’ll return the car tomorrow.

 CC, ‘Welcome, come in, hungry?’